zaybournand/AlgoChess/README.md

 This project compares two chess move selection algorithms:

-Fixed-Depth Minimax: Searches all positions to a fixed depth.
+Fixed-Depth Minimax with Alpha-Beta Pruning: Searches all positions to a fixed depth.

-Selective Deepening Minimax: Dynamically increases depth in unstable positions (captures/checks).
+Selective Deepening Minimax with Alpha-Beta Pruning: Dynamically increases depth in unstable positions (captures/checks).

+It futher compares Fixed-Depth Minimax with Alpha-Beta Pruning to a Naive Fixed-Depth Minimax Algorithm, on the basis of runtime and move quality (as judged by Stockfish Chess Engine)

 We simulate over 100,000 move evaluations using a public chess dataset to compare both move quality and runtime.
 The goal is to demonstrate that selective deepening yields stronger moves without a significant performance cost.